0-don/fm-tinyMCE/README.md

 realtime html generation + pdf export

-tested only on latest filemaker version 19.4.2.204
+tested on latest filemaker version 19.4.2.204 and webdirect

 **suported languages are german or english change it in `.env`**
 ```env